-‘The Wizard of Oz’ is Coming to Quincy – Fun Oz Facts You Might Not Know
+‘The Wizard of Oz’ is Coming to Clarksville – Fun Oz Facts You Might Not Know

 - In the original book by L. Frank Baum, there were no ruby slippers.
 Instead, Dorothy received silver shoes.